The Guide to a Fully Remote Workforce

 - Review our SOAP and determine where the team lacks finesse and needs to grow, in order for us to succeed in our objectives

-- Then we do a brain dump of all the behaviours we feel we need highlighted
+- Then we do a brain dump of all the behaviors we feel we need highlighted

 - We group these into buckets and give each bucket a meaningful name and byline to bring clarity and context.
 We initially limited ourselves to 10 buckets but now have no more than 3-4 each year so the team can really focus